James-MacPhee/CSCI1100GroupProject/README.md

 - Matt Peachey
 - Sean O

-This project while small was a fundamental stepping stone to our knowledge as computer scientists.
+Although this project was small, it was a fundamental stepping stone to our knowledge as computer scientists.
 We had learned about Java from a basic standpoint and this project allowed us to use methods for the very first time.